-Here is a clip from our General Manager Process online meeting.
+Here is a clip from our General Manager Process online Zoom meeting.
 Members can watch the whole discussion in our You Net Results members library.
-In this video, Brian Gillis asked a roundtable of automotive repair Owners and GM’s to list ten things that every General Manager must do well.
+In this video clip, our own Brian Gillis asked a roundtable of automotive repair Owners and GM’s to list ten things that every General Manager must do well.
 Once our discussion was done, we had compiled a comprehensive list of duties.
-Read through them and focus on each one today, and then you will up your game!
+When you read through them all and focus on each one today, then you will truly up your game!

 Tasks 1-3 for Effective General Managers

-After Brian set the table for our members, he called on veteran shop owner Jerry Kaminski.
-Jerry suggested that keeping an eye on your numbers is imperative.
+After Brian set the table for our YNR members, he called on veteran shop owner Jerry Kaminski of AutoWise Car Care.
+Jerry suggested that keeping an eye on your numbers is an imperative move.
 Whether you review your financial records daily or monthly, taking a regular look is key.

-Next, Andy Arndt stressed how important it is to delegate tasks to your staff.
-No matter how skilled you are, you can’t do it all!
-You must trust your staff to take some of the workload off of your plate.
+Next, Andy Arndt stressed how important it is to delegate tasks you can’t make time for yourself to your staff.
+No matter how skilled you are, you can not do it all!
+You must trust your staff to take some of the workload off of your already full plate.
 Your time is valuable!
 If a general manager is stuck under a car, he or she can’t handle their administrative duties.

 GM Duties 4-6